r4pt0s/journey_of_a_cart/slides.md

 <v-clicks at="6">

-- Contains entire product data for the corresponding LineItem (key = "product-&lt;LineItemUuid&gt;")
+- Contains entire product data for the corresponding LineItem (key = "product-&lt;Uuid&gt;")
 - Is used to keep track of product data inside the cart

 </v-clicks>